SWIFTSIM/emulator/docs/source/comparisons/index.rst

 To unlock the full power of emulation it is often usefull to compare your results with observational data.
 With
-SWIFT-Emulator you can direclty compare the emulated outputs with the observational data stored in `velociraptor-comparison-data` which can be found
+SWIFT-Emulator you can directly compare the emulated outputs with the observational data stored in `velociraptor-comparison-data` which can be found